LordMusse/Thermal-Impedance-SPICE-Modeling/README.md

 # Thermal-Impedance-SPICE-Modeling
-Thermal Impedance SPICE Modeling software based on the bachelor thesis "Simplified Heat Simulation of PCB Circuit" at Chalmers University of Technology.
+Thermal Impedance SPICE Modeling software based on the bachelor thesis "Simplified Heat Simulation of PCB Circuit" at Chalmers University of Technology: https://odr.chalmers.se/items/fc7c82ce-7964-4356-9dae-14a6085a0620

 ## How to run the software as a docker image
 You can run the jupyter notebook as a docker image using docker-compose with the token=easy or with plain docker using automatically generated token available from the docker cli.
 The notebook can be accessed from the browser with the address localhost:8888.